COVID 19 Resources

 Important Information about your Economic Impact Payment

-Congress has just passed another bill to help the people whose finances are taking a beating from the pandemic.
+Congress has passed a bill to help the people whose finances are taking a beating from the pandemic.
 Once again, some of us will be getting money by check or direct deposit.
 Scammers try to impersonate the Government, stay alert:

 - The government won’t ask you to pay anything up front to get this money.
 Anyone who does is a scammer.